Travel to Beijing, China – Episode 638

 Craft beer

-Chinese do not have a bar culture, nearly always only drinking with food.
-But in recent time craft beer places have started to arrive and are popular with younger people.
+The Chinese do not have a bar culture, nearly always only drinking with food.
+But in recent times, craft beer places have started to arrive and are popular with younger people.
 A great little beer garden in a hutong courtyard between Nanlouguxiang and Houhai Lake is Great Leap Brewing (Doujiao Hutong Shop).
-Don’t confuse with the Xinyuanli branch, which is not in the hutongs.
-In Sanlitun, Slow Boat Brewery, just south and across the road from the Intercontinental.
+Don’t confuse it with the Xinyuanli branch, which is not in the hutongs.
+In Sanlitun, Slow Boat Brewery is just south and across the road from the Intercontinental.
 Jing-A, Arrow Factor.

 Heaven Supermarket is one of the least popular and low-cost bars left in Sanlitun.